DIY Heating Pad | Aromatherapy, Corn, and Rice Heating Pads

 Step 1.
 Mix in your essential oils.

-1. Add 15-20 drops of your chosen scent to the rice or flax seed filling and stir to combine.
+1. Add 15-20 drops of essential oils of your chosen scent to the right amount of rice or flax seed filling and stir to combine.
 (Ooohhh!
 It smells so good!!!)

 I recommend letting the aromatic rice or flax seed sit still for at least an hour if not more, so the oil dries a bit.
 It makes for clumpy rice and flax seed if you do it too soon, and it may make filling the heating pads harder.